In the land of television, morality and justice are swift, sure, and Anvilicious.

 So on a lot of TV shows, especially those aimed at kids, every time you do something bad, you will get caught.

-There is a possibility that this trope is used simply because it's a good way to end a particular story, or an author's personal fantasy or something and not as a deliberate way to get any message across.
-If fantasy was always like real life, then it would probably be completely boring, so you can't discount the possibility that someone's just trying to tell a good story.
+There is a possibility that this trope is used simply because it's a good way to end a particular story, or an author's personal fantasy or something, and not as a deliberate way to get any message across.
+If fantasy was always like real life, then it would probably be completely boring.
+It's also a matter of basic story-telling economy: having a scene where a character does something with no consequences at all is just wasting a good scene.
+So you can't discount the possibility that someone's just trying to tell a good story.

 On a Sitcom, this isn't usually all that big a deal, except during the Very Special Episode.
 In the Teen Drama, it's a recipe for tragedy.
 Drive drunk even once and somebody is going to die.
 Have premarital sex even once and there's going to be an STD or an unwanted pregnancy (although logically speaking there can't be an STD unless at least one of the people has had sex before, except in the less likely-to-be-used case of being given one non-sexually via birth, blood, or otherwise), and it's no use protesting, "But We Used a Condom!"
 And heaven help you if you even look at drugs.